List of DC Comics characters: S: Strata

-Linda Strauss

-Linda Strauss (later Wendy DiBellia) is a character appearing in American comic books published by DC Comics.
-Debuting in Doctor Fate #1 (July 1987) and created by J. M. DeMatteis and Keith Giffen, the character would eventually serve as the successor to Eric Strauss as Doctor Fate.
-She is the third character to assume the Doctor Fate mantle and the first female character to serve as Doctor Fate.

-Wife to wealthy billionaire Henry Strauss, she would come to regret her marriage with Henry, having married him for his wealth despite the two having an age gap and being subjected to physical and emotional abuse by him before his death.
-She would also come to care for Eric Strauss, possessing a special connection with him due to being unknowingly selected as an agent of order.
-She eventually becomes Doctor Fate, often working alongside Eric in tandem while being guided by Nabu, who possessed Kent Nelson's body and is assisted by a friendly demon named Petey and Lawyer, Jack C. Small.
-Over time, despite Eric's mind being similar to a child of ten years old, Linda developed romantic feelings for her stepson.

-Eric is eventually killed on Apokolips during a battle with DeSaad, forcing Linda to become Doctor Fate on her own.
-During her short tenure as Doctor Fate, Linda joins Justice League International.
-Linda is killed soon afterward by the Lords of Chaos.
-Eric and Linda's souls are reincarnated in the bodies of Eugene and Wendy DiBellia while Nabu reincarnates in Eugene and Wendy's unborn child.

 Suit

-The Suit is a character appearing in American comic books published by DC Comics.
+The Suit is a character appearing in comic books published by DC Comics.
 The character first appeared in The Flash (vol. 2) #130 (October 1997), and was created by Grant Morrison and Mark Millar.

 Suit is a supersuit capable of possessing hosts.
 A serial killer named Dell Merriwether wore the Suit and was defeated by Barry Allen and Hal Jordan.
 He was sentenced to death by electrocution which resulted in an extradimensional parasitic entity taking control of the suit.
 Years later, the Suit returned by possessing multiple hosts, including one with limited time manipulation abilities, Max Mercury and Jay Garrick before being defeated by Wally West.
 The Suit is later shown to have survived.

 Donald Sullivan

-Donald "Donny Boy" Sullivan is a character appearing in American comic books published by DC Comics.
+Donald "Donny Boy" Sullivan is a character appearing in comic books published by DC Comics.

 Donald Sullivan was the co-leader of the Sullivan Crime Family along with his younger brother Mickey Sullivan, hired by Carmine Falcone to kill Harvey Dent.

 Donald Sullivan in other media

 Donald Sullivan appears in The Penguin, portrayed by Johnny Hopkins.
-This version worked under Oz Cobb before he's killed by his second-in-command Victor Aguilar.
+This version worked under Oz Cobb before he is killed by his second-in-command Victor Aguilar.

 Syl

-Syl, also known as Sylvan Ortega, is a character appearing in American comic books published by DC Comics.
+Syl, also known as Sylvan Ortega, is a character appearing in comic books published by DC Comics.
 He first appeared in DC Pride #1 (June 2021).

 Syl is a young magician and an apprentice of Gregorio de la Vega.